mit-ll/CEP/README.md

 If subsequent changes are made to the source code in <CEP_ROOT>/cosim/drivers/linux, simply copy the changes over to the Linux build by running `make install`.

 Next, one needs to build linux.
 First, change to the `<CEP ROOT>/software/freedom-u-sdk` directory.

+A few cautionary notes:
-Ensure that the linux variant of the RISC-V toolset is used by executing `unset RISCV`
+- Ensure that the linux variant of the RISC-V toolset is used by executing `unset RISCV`

-For Ubuntu 18.04 LTS, the default PERL installation may cause a conflict with the build process.
+- For Ubuntu 18.04 LTS, the default PERL installation may cause a conflict with the build process.
 You may need to execute `unset PERL_MM_OPT` if set.
+- If you patched the LIBRARY_PATH environment variable to allow for compilation of the Xilinx simulation libraries, this may cause the linux build to fail

 Begin the build by running `make -jN BOARD=vc707devkit_nopci all` where N is the numbers of cores you can dedicate to the build.
-Ensure that you have NOT sourced the Xilinx Vivado environment setup script before running this step.

 Following the linux build, which can take 30 - 60 minutes, you will have a binary which you can load onto an SD card.